-Some of the American Academies recommend that parents should be taught and encouraged to use discipline methods instead of spanking for managing their children’s objectionable behavior.
+Avoid spanking: some of the American Academies recommend that parents should be taught and encouraged to use discipline methods instead of spanking for managing their children’s objectionable behavior.
 If there is no corporal punishment, it does not mean there is no discipline.
 It has been observed that many parents lack knowledge of discipline strategies outside spanking.
-(Recommendations to avoid spanking)

 It is fact that parent education can enable parents to make an informed choice about when and how to use spanking.

 It is right of the parents that they must be taught about the negative consequences of physical punishment, age appropriate expectations for children, and alternative age appropriate strategies.